 So, you’re up here on vacation with the family, huh?
 Great!
 Brought the boat along too?
 Super!
 I bet you could fish every day from daylight until dark.
 But sightseeing, shopping, swimming, water-skiing, tubing, dining out, and more sightseeing are likely on the agenda of other members of your party.
 If not, enjoy the week on the water.
 However, if you’ll be squeezing some fishing in between other activities, you will surely want to maximize your efforts.
 You might find yourself fishing in the morning one day, evening hours the next, and mid-day the day after that.
 You’re the guide for the week so you’ll also have to consider your clientele on each outing.
 With these variables in mind, flexibility will be the name of the game.
 You might consider planning one or more of the following trips.

 Everybody up!
 OK, maybe not everybody.
 But, for those who want to experience the best morning of the summer, this trip is for them.
-Creating the first ripples on the water as you make you boat your way through a thin layer of fog is a cool thing.
+Creating the first ripples on the water as your boat makes its way through a thin layer of fog is a cool thing.

 Lather up with the sunscreen!
 Get some cheap polarized sunglasses for the kids too.
 Mid-day is a good time to get the whole family on board.
 Walleyes lay pretty low during high skies.
 On bright sunny days, panfish and northern pike are more cooperative.